mellowdeep/IT-Talants-Final-Project/readme.md

   1.  adaptive website
   2.  added news automatically publish on facebook
   3.  have facebook bot in messanger.com for users who use facebook account.
 Bot send statistic inforamtion about user videos and comments
+  4.  can see last seen videos without loggin (store in local storage)
 * user
   1.  (must) has name
   1.  has username